 Policy 813 - Nutrition - The Nutrition Administrative Procedure supports our Vision of Achieving Excellence in Catholic Education by supporting students, staff, parents/guardians and community organizations/agencies in the creation of healthy nutrition environments that have a positive effect on health, growth and intellectual development.
 Through critical thinking, creativity, collaboration, and communication, our educational communities will foster environments that positively influence student attitudes, preferences and behaviours relating to healthy lifestyle choices.
 You may review the Policy here

 All medication that is being taken by a child at school MUST be held at the office.
 This includes Tylenol, puffers, and all prescription and non prescription medications.

 In keeping with the Board Policy 319 (Anaphylaxis: Reducing the Risks) , the best way to provide a safe environment for all students is to continue to obtain the support of all families as we try to maintain a safe learning environment for all students.

 We have students attending our school with a life-threatening allergy to peanut and nut products.
-Please continue preparing peanut product free for snacks and lunches
+Please continue preparing PEANUT/ TREE NUT FREE snacks and lunches

 Protecting Anaphylactic Students SABRINA'S LAW - BILL 3